tresoldi/cambio/README.md

 ## TODO

 For version 2.0:
     - Consider moving to ANTLR
     - For the grammar, consider removing direct sound match in `segment`, only using `alternative` (potentially renamed to `expression` and dealt with in an appropriate way)

+    - In Graphviz output
+        - Accept a strng with a description (could be the output of the NLAutomata)
+        - Draw borders around `source`, `target`, and `context`
+        - Add indices to sequences, at least optionally
+        - Accept definitions of sound classes and IPA, at least in English

 Old version